mhenriette/movies-suggestion/README.md

-# Next.js OpenAI Boilerplate
+# MovieMuse

-This is a simplified yet effective Next.js boilerplate project that showcases how to integrate the OpenAI API within a Next.js application.
-The boilerplate incorporates a user-friendly interface for submitting prompts and rendering the response from the OpenAI API.
+This is the AI film suggestion which suggests you movies with similar story according to the movie name given

 ## Features